So you’ve decided to take the leap and set up as self-employed? Congratulations – you’re at the beginning of an exciting journey.

 Why do I need to register as self-employed with HMRC?

-If you’re self-employed, you are legally obliged to register as such with HMRC so that they know how much you’re earning and can properly collect tax.
-So how do you know if you’re self-employed?
+If you’re self-employed, you have to register with HMRC so that it knows how much you’re earning and can properly collect tax.
+But how do you know if you’re self-employed?

-HMRC offers a tool called the Employment Status Indicator which can help you decide.
-However, you are likely to be considered self-employed if you:
+HMRC offers a tool called the Employment Status Indicator which can help you work it out.
+However, you’re likely to be self-employed if you:

 - run your business for yourself